oracle-livelabs/database/23cfree/change-pw/change-pw-json-enhancements.md

 This lab assumes you have:
 * Oracle Database 23c Free Developer Release
+* ORDS 22.3.0 or higher installed with enabled MongoDB API
 * A terminal or console access to the database

 ## Task 1: Setting database user password and ensure you can connect properly